-Michelle Lascelles Gilmore is an English qualified senior associate and a member of the firm’s European Finance Group.
+Michelle Gilmore-Parry is an English qualified senior associate and a member of the firm’s European Finance Group.

-Ms. Gilmore was admitted as a solicitor to the Senior Courts of England & Wales in 2012.
+Ms. Gilmore-Parry was admitted as a solicitor to the Senior Courts of England & Wales in 2012.